 Your donation helps so much.
-Because of your generosity, we can continue to provide so many needed and important services: our helpline, advocacy work, support groups, shelter & transitional housing, prevention & training programs, children’s work, and programs that work directly with abusers who want to change their behavior.
+Because of your generosity, we can continue to provide so many needed and important services like our helpline, advocacy work, support groups, shelter, transitional housing, prevention and training programs, children’s work, and programs that work directly with abusers who want to change their behavior.

 Your gift also shows us that you care about and believe in what we do, and that means a lot to us.
 Whatever you can give is much appreciated.
 Donate online or mail your gift to:

 Augusta, ME 04332-0304

 Donation Single Donation – A gift that may be made as a donation or as a tribute to someone you may know.